 The MeasurementTimingConfiguration message is used to convey assistance information for measurement timing betwen master eNB and secondary gNB.

-Direction: Secondary gNB to Master eNB, alternatively gNB DU to gNB CU, and gNB CU to gNB DU.
+Direction: en-gNB to eNB, eNB to en-gNB, gNB DU to gNB CU, and gNB CU to gNB DU.

 MeasurementTimingConfiguration message